 Along cobblestoned streets and pretty canals, ridiculously attractive locals pedal their bikes to their beautiful apartments.
 They shop at gorgeous organic supermarkets like Irma, worship midcentury modern design, and eat at restaurants serving the kind of locavore new Nordic fare that — following the visionary Noma restaurant — made the city the global food hot spot.

-Shopaholics beware: You’ll want to refinance your house to bring back artful fashions, lighting, and tableware.
+Shopaholics beware while in Copenhagen: You’ll want to refinance your house to bring back artful fashions, lighting, and tableware.
 Yes, the steep prices might put a dent in your happiness.
 Then again, that crisp northern air, the stunning flowerbeds, and Europe’s best people-watching come free.

 Splurge: Hotel d’Angleterre – Right off Stroget pedestrian shopping street, this landmark grande dame in a stately 18th-century palace emerged from a two-year makeover with polished marble, silk wallpaper, inch-deep carpets, and spiffed-up original detailing.
 The design of the 90 dreamy rooms and suites plays off the original neo-classical look, the spa boasts the city’s only indoor swimming pool, and the Balthazar Champagne Bar buzzes with blond fabulosi.
 Have lunch at Marchal restaurant.
 Its unstoppably creative Michelin-starred Chef Ronny Emborg cooks fashion-forward dishes like roast turbot with pink grapefruit, dill oil, and foamy mussel sauce.
 Doubles from $460.